kicaj29/Kubernetes/Keda/readme.md

 ```

-# Review logs from keda-operator pod
+# Review logs from keda-operator pod and review created HPA

 We can see that this operator created HPA "Creating a new HPA".